-The Aegadian Islands (Isole Egadi in Italian) are three islands off the western coast of Sicily, close to Trapani and Marsala, and conveniently located for Trapani Airport (a Ryanair base).
-The islands make an attractive holiday destination.
+The Aegadian Islands (Isole Egadi on Italian) are three islands off the western coast of Sicily, close to Trapani and Marsala, and conveniently located for Trapani Airport (a Ryanair base).
+The islands are a very attractive holiday destination.

 The Egadi Islands are not as dramatic as the volcanic Aeolian Islands, nor breathtakingly beautiful and exclusive like Capri.
 Their appeal is more low-key, but this, along with their accessibility, gives them their own brand of charm.
 Visitors can relax in a picturesque island piazza on Favignana with a cheap glass of wine, see prehistoric cave-paintings on the little picture-postcard island of Levanzo, or step further from the hectic world on Marettimo, for a leisurely holiday based around swimming and diving in the clear water around the coast, or hill-walking in the island’s interior.
 There is a protected marine reserve around the islands, whose coastal waters contain caves, shipwrecks and rich marine life.